etermind/alex-themes/THEMES.md

 }
 ```

 This one, you can design complex themes and allow your users to split their markdown files into chunks.
+Check out [astral](./astral/README.md) that uses this feature for instance.